Zal0/Reflectpp/README.md

 	- pointers
 - json import/export

+##Installation
+Copy the folder Reflectpp/ into your project and add it to your include paths

 ## Basic usage
 In order to add serialization to a simple class like this
 ```cpp